Current project status

 - proposed that the law regulating the possession and acquisition of firearms be codified.

-The Government has taken forward the majority of our recommendations in the Policing and Crime Act 2017.
+The Government has taken forward the majority of our recommendations in the Policing and Crime Act 2017 and the Antique Firearms Regulations 2021.

 Area of law